brannondorsey/ofBook_IntroToGraphics/FirstDraft.md

 You surivived the boring bits!

 Well, the necessary bits.
-Why draw a single rectangle, when you can draw a bagillion?
+Why draw a single rectangle, when you can draw a millions?
+(Okay, not a million - but at least enough that you wouldn't bother counting.)

 ![Many Rectangles](images/intrographics_lotsofrectangles.png "Drawing lots and lots of rectangles")